webhintio/hint/docs/developer-guide/rules/index.md

 }
 ```

 One of the most useful properties is `schema`.
-This property specifies if the
+This property specifies
-rule allows the user to configure it (other than the severity).
-By default it
+if the rule allows the user to configure it (other than the severity).
-should be an empty array if it doesn't, or an array of valid [JSON schemas](http://json-schema.org/).
+By default it should be an empty array if it doesn't, or an array of
-These schemas will be used when validating a `.sonarrc` file.
-As long as there
+valid [JSON schemas](http://json-schema.org/).
+These schemas will be
+used when validating a `.sonarrc` file.
+As long as there is one of the
-is one of the schemas that passes, the configuration will be valid.
+schemas that passes, the configuration will be valid.
 This allows
 writting simpler templates.

 The rule can access the custom configuration via `context.ruleOptions`.

 ## Easy start from CLI

-If you are working in `sonar`'s main repo, one of the easiest ways to get started is to use `sonar`'s CLI, which helps to generate the template files and insert them at the right location.
+If you are working in `sonar`'s main repository, one of the easiest ways
+to get started is to use `sonar`'s CLI, which helps to generate the template
+files and insert them at the right location.

 First you need to install the CLI:

 ```bash
 npm install -g @sonarwhal/sonar